-How Does an RRSP Work in Canada?
+How Does an RRSP Work?

 RRSP or Registered Retirement Savings Plan is a retirement saving and investment account that is registered with the Canadian government and the CRA (Canada Revenue Agency).